alekseivillegas/motopress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MotoPress is the intuitive and easy to use plugin that allows you easily change the overall appearance of your website by editing your site’s layout
+MotoPress is intuitive and easy to use plugin that allows you easily change the overall appearance of your website by editing your site's layout
 == Description ==

 MotoPress is your fast and successful way to edit the content on your website, blog or online store based on Wordpress.
 This easy to use plugin allows you to create, resize and change page templates quickly and easily.
 Without any particular technical knowledge you are able to add new content blocks, manage media and arrange data right in the editor and view all changes in real time.